Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 ```
 The imports above import everything we need to handle our redis database.

->Copy this code into database/redis/rd_utils.py
+>Copy this code into `database/redis/rd_utils.py`

-Now let's look at the core 'Redis' class RedisConnect
+Now let's look at the core Redis class `RedisConnect`
 ```python

 # ------------------------------------------------